djdunc/casa0018/Assessment/Report/README.md

 ## Model
 Considering that the essence of mask recognition is image binary classification of image recognition.
 Therefore, the convolutional neural network CNN model, which is commonly used in image recognition was selected in this project.
 And the cat and dog fight case were taken as a reference.
 The CNN model architecture used is shown below, including two maxpooling layers and two convolution layers, one Flatten layer, and two Dense layer.
-The last Dense layer outputs the probabilities of whether wearing a mask with Softmax as the activation function.
+The last Dense layer outputs the probabilities of whether wearing a mask with Softmax as the activation function(chauhan and joshi, 2008).

 ![image](https://user-images.githubusercontent.com/72681393/115414536-b2f93480-a228-11eb-9a9b-9242f625a731.png)

 ReLU activation function is adopted in the convolutional layer to reduce the amount of calculation.
-Compared with Sigmoid's exponential calculation, the convolutional layer is much simpler and there is no saturation problem.
+Compared with Sigmoid's exponential calculation, the convolutional layer is much simpler and there is no saturation problem(Mercioni and holban, 2020).

 ![image](https://user-images.githubusercontent.com/72681393/115415735-bc36d100-a229-11eb-822c-de7c9672d2d6.png)